JValtteri/mcp23017/README.md

  **) as high as can be achieved with Python3 without
     endangering the former two.

 The module has been desined for the primary purpose of easily expanding the GPIO of projects using RPi.GPIO on Raspberry Pi.
 This module adds support for MCP23017 expansion chips and a wrapper to enable calling both: RPi.GPIO and MCP23017 as one.
-This means that no other code changes are required than changeing the import statement from ```from RPi.GPIO import GPIO``` to ```from MCP23017 import GPIO```
+This means that no other code changes are required than changeing the import statement from ```from RPi.GPIO import GPIO``` to ```from MCP23017 import GPIO```.
+**THE SYNTAX STAYS THE SAME.**

+The internal GPIO pin numbers stay the same.
+The first expander's GPIO pins are *100..116*, second's *200..216* and so forth.
+This is to make implementation as simple as possible.

 ### Current support: